KantaraInitiative/CISWG/MVCR-Spec/mvcr-v.08/MVCR v0.8-Draft.md

 * Contact informantion used should be proportional to the method of collection and context.
 All contact infomratin should be verifiable at the point of reciept provision
 * On Behalf - is used to delegate data controller and or data processing, which maps to the UK's as acting on behalf of the data controller, a third party analytics service would be a processor on behalf of the controller.
 When the site operator is acting on behalf of the Data Controller
 * Contact Name - in some jurisdictions the name of the person responsible for processing PII is required
-* Contact Address - (if different from location of consent)
+* Contact Address - (of processor(s) )
-* Contact Email
+* Contact Email - the direct email to contact regarding the consent - DPO, CPO, administrator
-* Contact Phone
+* Contact Phone - voice enquiries
+* Contact Other - alternative contact -i.e. @twittername
 * privacy policy link - The privacy policy link is to the current policy, if there are materials changes to this policy then a new consent is required for sensitive data categories and various trust network requirements. (note: can be used for compliance- privacy policy can be attached to the receipt payload.

   #### Purpose Specification Example ####